SECHAC/website/README.md

 $ make update
 ```

-Now open your browser at `local.dbwebb.se` and browse the website.
+Now open your browser at `local.grillcon.dbwebb.se` and browse the website.

 If you need to upgrade your existing installation you can just redo it all.